Jonah Ray

 Jonah Ray Rodrigues (born August 3, 1982) is an American actor, comedian and writer from Los Angeles.
-He stars as Jonah Heston, the most recent primary host of Mystery Science Theater 3000.
+He stars as Jonah Heston, one of the primary hosts of Mystery Science Theater 3000.
 He is a former host of The Nerdist Podcast and was the co-host of Comedy Central's The Meltdown with Jonah and Kumail.

-Life and career
+Early life

 Originally from Kailua, Hawaii on the island of Oahu, Ray played in local Hawaii rock/punk bands and later moved to Los Angeles.
 Once there he first pursued opportunities in punk rock, but later started to focus on writing and performing comedy.

+Career

 Beginnings

 Ray started his TV career as a writer's assistant for The Andy Milonakis Show, as well as working as a writer and performer on Showtime's sketch comedy pilot The Offensive Show.
 He is also a frequent sketch and stand-up performer at the Upright Citizens Brigade Theater in Los Angeles and has made appearances on programs such as Saul of the Molemen, Crossballs, The Sarah Silverman Program, and Jimmy Kimmel Live!
 He also hosted "Joe Genius", an online program about humor and homegrown science, on Revision3.
 Previously, he worked as a writer and occasional voice actor on Current TV's program SuperNews!.
 He previously wrote for Web Soup on the G4 network, and then The Soup on E!.
 He left The Soup in 2012.